 Where to find: At the street vendors, online stores, and restaurants across India.

 Have you ever tried spiced lemonade/limeade?
-To be honest, I was really amazed the first time trying this drink as it had a gorgeous hint of saltiness and earthiness besides the typical sweet-sour taste of any regular lemonade.
+To be honest, I was really amazed the first time trying this Northern Indian drink as it had a gorgeous hint of saltiness and earthiness besides the typical tartness of those little Indian lemons.

-Those prominent additional notes from cumin, Chaat Masala, black pepper, and salt create the highlight of this drink.
-Furthermore, those Indian’s signature spices enhance the health benefits of this humble drink, making it suitable for all ages.
+Those prominent additional notes from cumin, Chaat Masala, black pepper, and salt create a refreshing drink in the summer.
+Furthermore, those Indian’s signature spices create many health drinks, making them suitable for all ages.
+Commonly, locals will dilute the spice and lemonade mixture using soft drinks like club soda.

 You can get a cup of Nimbu Pani (meaning “lemon water”) at the school front or at various street vendors as a treat on hot summer days in India.
 Who can resist a cup of refreshing drink?